Blogs

 wave

-Toyota is accelerating its EV strategy in India with the planned launch of two new SUVs.
-First, a 7-seater Hyryder, based on Maruti's Grand Vitara, will hit the market in 2025.
-Second, the Urban Cruiser EV, showcased at Auto Expo 2025, will launch in the second half of 2025.
-This model will be available with two battery options and even a dual-motor AWD setup.
+Toyota is stepping up its EV game in India with two new SUVs.
+The first is a 7-seater Hyryder, based on Maruti's Grand Vitara, arriving in 2025.
+The second, the Urban Cruiser EV (shown off at Auto Expo 2025), will be available in the latter half of 2025 with a couple of battery options and even a dual-motor AWD setup.
+It's a bold move for them, and it will be interesting to see how it performs in the Indian market.

 Model Manufacturer Key Features Launch Date (approx.)